01 of 03

 The first “Coca-Cola girl” to appear in advertising for this worldwide brand was Hilda Kathryn Clark, a popular actress and singer who worked in music halls of the day, according to a BusinessWeek online article.
 Some sources indicate the start date of Clark’s relationship with Coke began in 1895, others state 1899.
 Regardless, the Victorian beauty became even more popular with fans as her image was widely associated with this prolific brand introduced in soda fountains during the late 1800s.

 Interestingly, at the time when Clark originally appeared in Coca-Cola advertising, the drink was only available in soda fountains and pharmacies so most of the items that bear her likeness were used or distributed in those businesses and produced in more limited quantities than later consumer goods.
-Clark appeared on calendars (see slide three), trade cards, tin serving trays, advertising signs (see slide two), and other varied memorabilia, all of which is now considered very collectible by Coke enthusiasts.
+Clark appeared on calendars, trade cards, tin serving trays, advertising signs, and other varied memorabilia, all of which is now considered very collectible by Coke enthusiasts.

 About the Item Shown Above